Chile: Climate and hydrography

-The diverse climate of Chile ranges from the world's driest desert in the north—the Atacama Desert—through a Mediterranean climate in the center, humid subtropical in Easter Island, to an oceanic climate, including alpine tundra and glaciers in the east and south.
-According to the Köppen system, Chile within its borders hosts at least ten major climatic subtypes.
+The diverse climate of Chile ranges from the world's driest desert in the north—the Atacama Desert—through a Mediterranean climate in the center, tropical in Easter Island, to an oceanic climate, including alpine tundra and glaciers in the east and south.
+According to the Köppen system, Chile within its borders hosts at least eighteen major climatic subtypes.
 There are four seasons in most of the country: summer (December to February), autumn (March to May), winter (June to August), and spring (September to November).

 Due to the characteristics of the territory, Chile is crossed by numerous rivers generally short in length and with low flow rates.
 They commonly extend from the Andes to the Pacific Ocean, flowing from East to West.
 Because of the Atacama desert, in the Norte Grande there are only short endorheic character streams, except for the Loa River, the longest in the country 440 km.
 In the high valleys, wetland areas generate Chungará Lake, located at 4500 meters above sea level.
 It and the Lauca River are shared with Bolivia, as well as the Lluta River.
 In the center-north of the country, the number of rivers that form valleys of agricultural importance increases.
 Noteworthy are the Elqui with 75 km long, 142 km Aconcagua, Maipo with 250 km and its tributary, the Mapocho with 110 km, and Maule with 240 km.
 Their waters mainly flow from Andean snowmelt in the summer and winter rains.
 The major lakes in this area are the artificial lake Rapel, the Colbun Maule lagoon and the lagoon of La Laja.

+Climate change is expected to alter the frequency and severity of various natural hazards in Chile, including wildfires, floods, landslides, droughts and rising sea levels.
+Key sectors vulnerable to climate change impacts include agriculture, fisheries, agriculture and water security.